verida/documentation/docs/concepts/network-architecture.md

 [Learn more](accounts-and-identity.md)

-## Vault
+## Verida Wallet

-The Verida Vault is a mobile application that acts as both a “Data Wallet” and a “Crypto Wallet” for end users.
+The Verida Wallet is a mobile application that acts as both a “Data Wallet” and a “Crypto Wallet” for end users.
 It provides private key management and a user-friendly interface for interacting with the Verida network and supported blockchains.

-The Vault provides users with the following core capabilities:
+The Verida Wallet provides users with the following core capabilities:

 - **Identity:** Allows users to create new decentralized identities, blockchain wallets, manage their private keys and facilitate authentication across an ecosystem of decentralized apps.
 - **Single sign-on:** Simple, consensual authentication and authorization with decentralized applications developed on the Verida network.